burnbright/silverstripe-shop-taxframework/README.md

 If you need some example tax classes and rates to populate your site for testing/development, you can run the task: `yoursite.tld/dev/tasks/PopulateTaxClassesTask`

+### Shipping Tax

+If the ShippingFramework is installed also, tax will be applied to shipping.
+The default tax class will be used, unless there exists a tax class named 'shipping'.
+Using a 'shipping' tax class can enable different tax rates for shipping, or no tax at all.

 ## Further Documentation

 See the docs/en folder.